jaiswalashish-git/SmartGardener/README.md

 # 🌿 SmartGardener: AI-Powered Garden Maintenance Assistant

-**SmartGardener** is an AI-driven garden maintenance application built with **Azure AI, Python, and React**.
+**SmartGardener** is an AI-driven garden maintenance application built with **Azure AI, TypeScript, Node.js, Python, and React**.
 It helps gardeners, landscapers, and home plant enthusiasts monitor and maintain healthy gardens using **computer vision, natural language AI, and cloud automation**.

 Users can upload images, describe issues via text or voice, and receive intelligent recommendations to improve plant health, optimise watering schedules, and manage their garden efficiently.

 ---

 ## 🌱 Key Features

+*All features marked `[Pending]` are planned or in development.*

 - **AI Plant Health Diagnosis** – Identify diseases, pests, and nutrient deficiencies. `[Pending]`
 - **Plant Identification** – Automatically detect plant species from images. `[Pending]`